Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch detection and removal

-For rings with large signal in the galactic plane, we add to the noise variance the square of a term of signal reconstruction error proportional to the signal (1\% of the signal for submillimeter channels and 0.5\% for cosmological channels).
-This automatically increases the threshold used for glitch detection at bright regions of the sky.
-Also, long glitch templates are not removed for high sky signal.
-The correction of the threshold is effective for all rings for submillimeter channels (545 and 857\,GHz), and only a few percent of the data close to the galactic center for cosmological channels.
-Details of this treatment is described in detail in \cite{DPC_paper}.
-Furthermore, a special treatment is performed to process the data corresponding to the scanning of large amplitude planets.
-The motions of planets during one hour on the sky, which are mainly cross--scan, as well as the cross--scan pointing uncertainties are accounted.
-We fit the amplitude of the planet at each scan and rescale the averaged signal estimate on the ring with the estimated amplitude coefficient to reconstruct the sky signal, and remove the best estimate of it from the input data.
-This neglects main lobe beam asymmetries.
-However, we find that it is a good approximation at this stage given the small cross--scan shift of the planet signal during a ring time.
+For rings with large signal in the Galactic plane, we add to the noise variance the square of a term representing the signal reconstruction error, which is 1\% of the signal for submillimetre channels (545 and 857\,GHz) and 0.5\% for the other channels.
+This automatically increases the threshold used for glitch detection for bright regions of the sky.
+Also, long glitch templates are not removed for high sky signals.
+This correction of the threshold is effective for all rings for the submillimetre channels, but only applies to a few percent of the data close to the Galactic centre for the other channels \citep[see][]{planck2011-1.7}.
+Further special treatment is required to process the data on bright planets.
+The motions of planets during one hour on the sky (which are mainly cross-scan) and the cross-scan pointing uncertainties are both accounted for.
+We fit the amplitude of the planet signal for each scan, rescale the averaged signal estimate on the ring using the estimated amplitude coefficient to reconstruct the sky signal, and remove the best estimate of it from the data.
+This procedure neglects main-lobe beam asymmetries.
+However, we find that it is a good approximation at this stage, given the small cross-scan shift of the planet signal during the time taken to scan one ring.

-Iterations between sky signal and glitch detection and subtraction are performed up to the convergence to a sufficient accuracy ring by ring.
-For most of them, a total of six iterations are necessary.
-Details of the algorithm are described in \cite{DPC_paper}.
+Sky signal estimation and glitch detection and subtraction on each ring are iterated until the results converge to sufficient accuracy.
+For most rings, six iterations are necessary \citep[see][]{planck2011-1.7}.